 In 1969, Senator Thomas J. Dodd (D-Conn.) introduced a bill (S. 2690) to the U.S. Senate to designate April 11th as National Submarine Day.
-While the bill may have passed the Senate, and introduced to the House in 1970 (H.R.
+While the bill passed the Senate and was introduced to the House in 1970 (H.R.
 7998), no record of a proclamation from President Richard Nixon is found.
-Despite that, beginning in 1970, veteran organizations, U.S. Navy service members and many other organizations recognized the day, commemorating the Navy’s first modern commissioned submarine.
+Despite that, beginning in 1970, veteran organizations, U.S. Navy service members, and many other organizations recognized the day, commemorating the Navy’s first modern commissioned submarine.

 Q. Are submarines only used for military purposes?